mtiller/ModelicaBook/text/source/front/ack.rst

 the energy and time I'm able to apply to projects like this one to them.

+The very idea of a book that is available for free might seem radical to some.
+This was largely inspired by listening to and reading the works of Cory Doctorow and Lawrence Lessig.
+I'd like to thank them for opening my eyes to the idea of Creative Commons licensing.
 I'd also like to thank Dietmar Winkler for the many discussions we had on alternative publishing models.
-We would frequently discuss the ideas of people like Cory Doctorow and Lawrence Lessig and how their ideas could be applied to create more accessible content.
+We would frequently discuss the ideas of Doctorow and Lessig and how their ideas could be applied to create more accessible content for the Modelica world.

 Looking back, I feel very fortunate to have worked for several companies that supported my involvement in Modelica.
 I first got